John Arguelles: Legal and judicial career

-He was appointed by Governor Pat Brown as a Judge of the East Los Angeles Municipal Court, serving December 4, 1963 – September 19, 1969.
-In 1969, Governor Ronald Reagan appointed Arguelles as a Judge of the Los Angeles Superior Court, where he presided for nearly 15 years from September 19, 1969 to May 14, 1984.
+He was appointed by California Governor Pat Brown as a Judge of the East Los Angeles Municipal Court, serving December 4, 1963 – September 19, 1969.
+In 1969, Governor Ronald Reagan appointed Arguelles as a Judge of the Los Angeles County Superior Court, where he presided for nearly 15 years from September 19, 1969 to May 14, 1984.
 In 1984, Governor George Deukmejian elevated Arguelles to Associate Justice of the California Court of Appeal, Second Appellate District, Division 4, where he served May 14, 1984 – March 18, 1987.
 Finally, Arguelles was appointed by Governor Deukmejian as an associate justice of the California Supreme Court, March 18, 1987 – March 1, 1989.
-Though a Democrat, Arguelles was part of the conservative majority on the previously liberal-minded court.
+Though a registered Democrat, Arguelles was usually part of the conservative majority on the previously liberal-minded court.
+In 1989, he decided to retire from the court.
+He stated, “I had anticipated spending longer on the court.
+But there is a great deal of separation from your family and perhaps I didn’t fully comprehend the effect that has.”